peedy2495/session-locker/README.md

 # session-locker

-Lock local sessions when switching a local terminal
+Lock local systemd sessions when switching a local terminal

+## Prerequisites

+- a distribution using systemd

 ## Installation